-According to data shown in Fig. 2, P. deltoides x maximowiczii wood contained from 33% to 44% more extractives as compared to P. deltoides wood grown in North America.
-On the other hand, the studied P. trichocarpa wood contained from 37% to 44% less extractives than in P. trichocarpa wood from North America (Sannigrahi et al. 2010).
+According to data shown in Fig. 2, the wood of studied P. deltoides x maximowiczii poplar hybrids contained between 28% and 40% more extractives as compared to their contents in P. deltoides wood from poplars grown in North America.
+On the other hand, the studied P. trichocarpa wood contained 37% to 44% less extractives as compared to their contents in P. trichocarpa wood from North America (Sannigrahi et al. 2010).

-Depending on recorded data a conclusion was drawn that the extractives contents in the wood of studied poplar hybrids depends on the environment in which they grow, as well as on their species variety.
+On the basis of the data provided we may state that the extractives contents in the wood of studied poplar hybrids depends on the environment in which they grow, as well as on their variety.

-Furthermore as cellulose is "the basic" wood component, which determines its physical and mechanical properties a second conclusion may be formed, that the cellulose content in the studied poplar hybrids' wood was changing only within the range from 50.2% to 53.0% and was similar to the cellulose content in about 30-year-old P. nigra and P. alba wood (Fig. 3).
-The highest differences (by up to about 3 percentage points) of cellulose content can be found in 5-year-old P. deltoides x maximowiczii and P. trichocarpa wood, whereas other differences are within the limits of determination error.
+Cellulose is a basic wood component, which determines its physical and mechanical properties.
+On the basis of the data shown in Fig. 3, we can state that the cellulose content in the poplar hybrids' wood in question as compared to its content in about 30-year-old P. nigra and P. alba wood was changing only within the range of 0.5% to 1.7%.
+A higher (by about 4%) cellulose content can be found in 5-year-old P. deltoides x maximowiczii and P. trichocarpa wood as compared to its content in 7-year-old P. deltoides x maximowiczii wood, whereas other differences are within the limits of determination error.

-On the contrary, as a tree gets older, according to Prosiński (1984), the content of cellulose and lignin increases.
+On the other hand, as a tree gets older, according to Prosiński (1984), the content of cellulose and lignin increases.
 For example, cellulose content in 9-year-old wood of alders was 39.6% and in 7-year-old - 45.5%.
 In the wood of 70-year-old alder, there was 13% more cellulose than in 9-year-old alder.
 Also, in the wood of 1-year-old Salix acutifolia, the cellulose content determined by Kürschner-Hoffer method amounted to 47.24% and in the wood of 3-year-old shoots to 54.76%.

-In the studied P. deltoides x maximowiczii and P. trichocarpa as well as in about 30-year-old P. alba and P. nigra no interdependence between cellulose contents and tree's age were found.
+In the studied P. deltoides x maximowiczii and P. trichocarpa as well as in about 30year-old P. alba and P. nigra no interdependence between cellulose contents and tree's age were found.